 Instructions

-- Add all ingredients into a small food processor and pulse until combined.
+- Add all ingredients into a small bowl and combine to mix.